 The owner of copyright is usually the person who created the material, but it is important to remember that:

-The following acts or activities are examples of what is restricted under copyright (though you may still be able to carry them out, under specfic circumstances and conditions).
+The following acts or activities are examples of what is restricted under copyright (though you may still be able to carry them out, under specfic circumstances and conditions - there are more details in the Fair Dealing and how to copy legally section).

 Copyright applies to different types of work for varying periods of time as indicated below: